yuanhong18/emojiswitch/README.md

 Two modes：

-demojize ：Parsing Emoji into a specific language (currently only Chinese(zh) and English(en) are supported)
+demojize ：Parsing Emoji into a specific language (currently only Chinese(zh) and English(en) are supported) (delimiters: Display on output)
-params:
-delimiters: Display on output

 emojize：Translate text to Emoji
-params:
-delimiters: text to be translated
+(delimiters: text to be translated)
 # Install
 ~~~
 $ pip install emojiswitch